Presented in partnership with

 Cullen Hendrix, Professor at the Korbel School of International Studies, University of Denver

 In our final episode, we’ll zoom in to look at food production in our own backyard.
 How are Colorado farmers and ranchers adapting to our changing climate?
 What impacts are they seeing, and what steps are they taking to safeguard the future of their products?
 We’ll talk to local agricultural producers and organizations about the innovative ideas and solutions they have implemented and how these innovations could be translated globally.

-Be sure to tune in on Tuesday, November 16 for a virtual panel discussion moderated by Eugene Kelly, Professor of Pedology, Deputy Director of the Colorado Agricultural Experiment Station, and Associate Director for Research in the School of Global Environmental Sustainability at Colorado State University.
+Eugene Kelly, Professor of Pedology, Deputy Director of the Colorado Agricultural Experiment Station and is Associate Director for Research in the School of Global Environmental Sustainability at Colorado State University.